kpaonaut/ExoskeletonForKids/README.md

 ├── littleGuyPlotter
 │   ├── ExoPlotter.py                   # plot the little walking man
 │   ├── PoseEstimator.py                # calculate coordinates used by ExoPlotter.py
-│   └── build.sh                        # for code
+│   ├── toeClearancePlotter.py          # plot height of the toe with respect to time
-├── py
+│   └── build.sh                        # run this if you changed c++ and need to rebuild ├── py
 │   ├── Makefile                        # Makefile
 │   ├── build                           # swig-warped c++ files for python